Financial-Times/github-apps-config-next/README.md

 ## The `.github/` folder

-This folder contains shared configuration for GitHub Apps.
+This folder contains shared configuration that is used by GitHub Apps which we have installed on the Financial-Times organisation.

 Read more about [how we're using this in our wiki](https://github.com/Financial-Times/next/wiki/GitHub#Probot).